3l3ktr0/CloudHP/README.md

 ### What the init.sh script does (minus the details), in three lines ###
 * **Step 1** : it generates a snapshot of an instance with Docker and every Docker image needed by the application.
 * **Step 2** : using Docker-Machine, more instances are created from this snapshot.
-* **Step 3** : the first instance to be created initiate a Swarm, and the others join it.
+* **Step 3** : the first instance to be created initiates a Swarm, and the others join it.
 The services are then launched.

 ##Requirements :